csh970605/csh970605.github.io/_posts/2023-03-30-Multiple_Linear_Regression.md

 </center>
 You can use multiple linear regression when you want to know:<br>

-+ How strong the relationship is between two or more independent variables and one dependent variable (e.g. how rainfall, temperature, and amount of fertilizer added affect crop growth).<br>
++ How strong the relationship is between two or more independent variables and one dependent variable (e.g., how rainfall, temperature, and amount of fertilizer added affect crop growth).<br>
-+ The value of the dependent variable at a certain value of the independent variables (e.g. the expected yield of a crop at certain levels of rainfall, temperature, and fertilizer addition).<br>
++ The value of the dependent variable at a certain value of the independent variables (e.g., the expected yield of a crop at certain levels of rainfall, temperature, and fertilizer addition).<br>
 <br>

 # Example<br>